arunavo4/GeoVisualization/README.md

 This Web-Tool is used to read the data from GeoFauna App and Provide Insight into it.

-Use the .exe file to run it diectly.
-[Link to download](https://drive.google.com/file/d/1FkKQo2uJ7TniJ2MK5NBIE2M1xGCMdA2h/view?usp=sharing)
+Use the .exe file in Release to run it diectly.
+[Link to download](https://github.com/arunavo4/GeoVisualization/releases/download/v1.0.1/GeoVis-5-EXE.rar)

 ## Map Area